 Boiling is yet another cooking technique – like boiling water for tea.
 Boiling liquids should have a consistent temperature of 212 degrees – otherwise if it becomes hotter, the liquid will become steam and evaporate away.
 Boiling will produce larger and continuous bubbles with a little steam that will rise to the surface.

-What to Do With Leftover Broth
+What to Do With Leftover Chicken Broth

 Oh this cozy broth is so good!
 I love to sip on it plain with a little chopped parsley, but it adds nice flavor when cooking soups, rice, quinoa, stews, skillets and more.
 Just be sure to strain the broth before storing in the refrigerator or freezing into soup cubes.
 Here’s a few of my favorite tips on How to Freeze Chicken Broth.